stevengeeky/sca-auth/README.md

-trident authentication module reponsible performing user authentication and token generation.
+SCA authentication module reponsible performing user authentication and token generation.

 all components who uses this auth module will need public key from this authentication module (via api or config?)